Skip Navigation

 Please note the following:

-1. We have created a Nuventive Improvement Platform User Guide for OU, offering step-by-step instructions on completing each aspect of the program assessment process, including Student Learning Outcomes (SLOs), Assessment Methods, Assessment Results, and Use of Assessment Results.
-Access the guide here Guide Link]
+1. We’ve developed a Nuventive Improvement Platform User Guide for OU, providing step-by-step instructions for each phase of the program assessment process, including Student Learning Outcomes (SLOs), Assessment Methods, Assessment Results, and Use of Assessment Results.

-2. New Assessment Liaisons without Platform access should contact Dr. Felix Wao at wao@ou.edu to request “read and write” access.
+2. New Assessment Liaisons who don’t have Platform access should reach out to Dr. Felix Wao at wao@ou.edu to request "read and write" permissions.

-3. Completing a report in the Platform is equivalent to submitting it.
-There is no separate submit button; ensure you save all information as you progress through each section/step.
-Submit reports promptly, as the Platform is accessible 24/7.
-Avoid waiting until the last minute
+3. Completing a report in the Platform is considered submitting it—there’s no separate submit button.
+Be sure to save your information as you move through each section.
+Reports should be submitted promptly, as the Platform is accessible 24/7.
+Please avoid waiting until the last minute.

-4. The Platform will be inaccessible from 12:01 AM on Saturday, September 28, 2024, to 12:00 AM on Friday, October 31, 2024, for Office of Academic Assessment reviews.
-Therefore, upload assessment information for degree and certificate programs by the deadline.
-No extensions will be granted.
+4. The Platform will be unavailable from 12:01 AM on Saturday, September 27, 2025, to 12:01 AM on Monday, November 3, 2025, for Office of Academic Assessment reviews.
+Please ensure that assessment information for degree and certificate programs is uploaded by the deadline, as no extensions will be granted.

-5. Platform Training Sessions/Consultations: Academic Assessment will host workshops on Platform usage in early Fall 2024.
-For more information, please visit the “Assessment Workshops” page under “Resources”.
+5. Platform Training Sessions/Consultations: The Office of Academic Assessment will offer workshops on using the Platform in early Fall 2025.
+For more details, please visit the "Assessment Workshops" page under "Resources."

 Each assessment report should include the following Program General Information: